Neuroregeneration

-Neuroregeneration refers to the regrowth or repair of nervous tissues, cells or cell products.
-Such mechanisms may include generation of new neurons, glia, axons, myelin, or synapses.
+Neuroregeneration is the regrowth or repair of nervous tissues, cells or cell products.
+Neuroregenerative mechanisms may include generation of new neurons, glia, axons, myelin, or synapses.
 Neuroregeneration differs between the peripheral nervous system (PNS) and the central nervous system (CNS) by the functional mechanisms involved, especially in the extent and speed of repair.
 When an axon is damaged, the distal segment undergoes Wallerian degeneration, losing its myelin sheath.
 The proximal segment can either die by apoptosis or undergo the chromatolytic reaction, which is an attempt at repair.
 In the CNS, synaptic stripping occurs as glial foot processes invade the dead synapse.